SeshadriRC/documentation/Ansible/01-Ansible-intro-Server-setup/Practicals.md

 ```

-- There are 2 ways to deploy the public key , one is manually copying the public key from `id_rsa.pub` and another is `ssh-copy-id` command. here we will use `ssh-copy-id`
+- There are 2 ways to deploy the public key , one is manually copying the public key from `id_rsa.pub` and another is `ssh-copy-id` command. here we will use `ssh-copy-id`. `ssh-cpy-id` worked for centos but for ubuntu not worked so i manually copied `id_rsa.pub` to `authorized_keys` of ubuntu.

 ```bash
 # first time only it will ask the password, once given key will get added